 So, hopefully, you’re convinced about why you should include voice acting in your undertaking.
 Great!
 Now it’s time to move on to what voice acting websites I recommend.

 In general, you’re going to want to go with specialized hubs.
 That’s agencies or voice-centric websites.
 More on that in a minute.

 Voice acting is a profession that encourages freelancing.
 You can do it from anywhere if you’ve got the gear with you or access to a studio.
-That means that a lot of voice talent is going to choose to go with freelancing platforms like Upwork, Workana, PeoplePerHour, and others.
+That means that a lot of voice talent is going to choose to go with freelancing platforms.
 There is a wealth of talent to choose from in freelancing platforms.
 There are only three really bad points, in my opinion:

 - These platforms aren’t voice-centric.
 That means that content, and performers, are not curated.
 Everyone who claims they can do voices will get there.
 You can bet that inexperienced buyers will get scammed, or get second-rate services because they work on the cheap.
 Performers are also not organized, so you have to scan on a case-by-case basis.

 - On that note, many pros don’t accurately represent their portfolios.
 That makes it hard for you to know whether they can deliver on their promises.

 - There’s also no quality assurance whatsoever.
 Sure, you can go into mediation with the platform if a conflict arises, but there are no guarantees.
 There are also no standards that are enforced by any ruling authority.

 In a contrast, voice hubs and agencies curate their professionals and their portfolios.
 Simply put, you don’t get to work there unless they’ve checked you out first.
 Moreover, there are QA teams continuously working as a liaison between pros and clients; they’re checking out audio files and performances to confirm that they apply to the platform’s standard of quality.
 If work doesn’t cut it, it gets sent back for a redo.
 If the client’s not happy with the final product, they get their money back.